 Honours: Ireland 3 caps, Canada (sub, not capped).

 Irish international A.E.
 (Albert Edward) Freear's career in rugby was a colourful one.
-Born in Salford Lancashire in 1878, son of an insurance assessor Charles T. W. Freear, by 1894-95 he was living in Dublin and at seventeen years old, he started at the position of centre for the Dublin based Landsdowne Rugby Club.
+Born in Salford Lancashire on 15th November 1877, son of an insurance assessor Charles T. W. Freear, by 1894-95 he was living in Dublin and at seventeen years old, he started at the position of centre for the Dublin based Landsdowne Rugby Club.
 From there he progressed to playing on the wing.
 He was first capped for Ireland in their 10 - 6 win against England in Dublin on 9th February 1901, being picked alongside his Lansdowne Club team mate, centre B R W Doran.
 He went on to play in the other Irish internationals of 1901 against Scotland and Wales, scoring a try against Wales on 16th March 1901 at the St Helens ground in Swansea.
 This was his final cap.